If you are an executor or probate professional responsible for insuring unoccupied property in probate, I know you have a lot to do and think about.

 So, whilst these conditions aren’t a risk of extending the existing home insurance, they may not be apparent to you.
 Care must be taken to comply with these conditions to prevent uninsured losses.

-Important: Some probate insurance policies will end when the Grant of Probate is received, so be sure to check for this, as you may find the property is suddenly no longer insured.
+Important: Some probate house insurance policies end when the Grant of Probate is received, so be sure to check, as the property may suddenly be no longer insured.

 If Insuristic insures the property, this condition won’t catch you out, as we provide cover until the property is inherited, sold, or occupied.